The Moses language

 The untyped core is a simple combinator-based language.
 In addition to the combinators

-, it does have a few built-in types and functions supporting integers, reals, and strings.
+S,KandI, it does have a few built-in types and functions supporting integers, reals, and strings.
 Importantly, it does not and will not directly support booleans, lists, or pairs.
 (This kind of approach is a common one; for example, when C++ is compiled to X86 machine code, that code has no idea what C++ classes are.)Similarly, the core does not directly support recursion (it uses the

-combinator instead).
-It also has no “operators” and noif
+Ycombinator instead).
+It also has no “operators” and noif…then…else, instead providing functions, such as_plus_and_cons_to serve the same purpose.2 -

 The typed language provides lists, tuples, and a static type system, as well as niceties such as variables,

-expressions, and so forth (the parser for the typed language also provides the familiar square-bracket list notation as syntactic sugar for colon notation as well as a few other niceties not actually present in the typed abstract syntax).
+letexpressions, and so forth (the parser for the typed language also provides the familiar square-bracket list notation as syntactic sugar for colon notation as well as a few other niceties not actually present in the typed abstract syntax).

 All programs in the typed language are translated into programs in the untyped core language.
 The only evaluator is the untyped-core-language evaluator.